cloudxabide/matrix.lab/Foo/lets_encrypt.md

 echo $AWS_ACCESS_KEY_ID
 [ -z $AWS_SECRET_ACCESS_KEY ] && echo "hol'up - you did not set your AWSCLI vars yet"

+# The following is the values you would get from the commands that follow
 {
 LE_API=api.ocp4-mwn.linuxrevolution.com
 LE_TLD=linuxrevolution.com